 Most likely, your baby will wear either newborn or size 1 diapers to begin.
 It’s a good idea to have a couple different sizes and maybe brands of diapers on hand since you won’t be sure of your baby’s size until she arrives.
 Nevertheless, you may find that certain brands fit better or are more absorbent.
 Don’t forget other necessities like baby wipes, cotton balls, and washcloths.

 If you are planning to use cloth diapers, make sure you have plenty of those ready to go too.
 You may want to consider disposable liners, especially right at the beginning, and you will need a plan in place for the washing.
 Hopefully, you have a partner or family member who is on board and ready to take this on from the beginning since you, New Mama, will need to take things nice and easy (as in, no housework!) for the first couple of weeks.

 3. Wash baby’s clothes.

 Use a gentle detergent that is free of perfumes and dyes to wash your newborn’s clothes before she wears them.
 This helps to remove any irritating chemicals used during manufacturing.
 You can later switch to regular detergent and include your baby’s clothes in the family wash as long as she doesn’t have sensitive skin.

 4. Get ready for guests.

 Ask a close friend to drop off dinner one night, make good use of your favorite food delivery service, or make food in advance to put in the freezer.
 Whatever the visitor situation, be honest about your needs, and if particular people are inclined to demand more from you as a host, perhaps their visit can wait a few months.
 These may be difficult decisions and conversations, but they are better had before the baby comes than in the sleepless fog of having a newborn.

 5. Install the car seat.

 Have a certified child car seat technician inspect the car seat to ensure proper rear-facing installation.
 Visit the National Highway Traffic Safety Administration for a list of car seat safety inspection stations, or call your local fire station, since they usually offer this service.
 Their expertise will give you peace of mind.

-#6.
-Decide on and begin a baby book.
+6. Decide on and begin a baby book.